leafsphp/docs/src/modules/http/v/2/response.md

 ## Status

 ::: tip Info
-You can directly set status codes on responses, there's no need to use this method unless you want to use PHP's output methods like <b>echo</b>
+You can directly set status codes on responses, however, you can use this method to declaratively set a status code for you Leaf responses or if you want to use PHP's output methods like <b>echo</b>
 :::

 The HTTP response returned to the client will have a status code indicating the response’s type (e.g. 200 OK, 400 Bad Request, or 500 Server Error).
 You can use the Leaf application’s response object to set the HTTP response’s status like this: